WorldFamousElectronics/PulseSensorPlayground/README.md

 ---
 ## First, install the PulseSensor Playground Library

-We put together a [handy guide](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/Installing%20Pulse%20Sensor%20Playground.md) to walk you through getting setup with Arduino and our Pulse Sensor code.
-We also have a [dive in	](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/PulseSenaor%20Playground%20Tools.md) to the function-ality of the library.
+We put together a [HANDY GUIDE](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/Installing%20Pulse%20Sensor%20Playground.md) to walk you through getting setup with Arduino and our Pulse Sensor code.

+We also have a [DIVE IN](https://github.com/biomurph/PulseSensorPlayground/blob/master/resources/PulseSenaor%20Playground%20Tools.md) to the function-ality of the library.

 ---
 ## Playground Project Descriptions: